Todd: Okay. So, Anthony, I thought we would talk about bitcoin.

 Anthony: No. I wish I was, but-

-Anthony: I got into it as a hobbyist around 2014, a little before I moved abroad, and I got into what is known mining.
+Anthony: I got into it as a hobbyist around 2014, a little before I moved abroad, and I got into what is known as mining.
 To briefly explain what that is, is miners, people who call themselves miners, they buy special computers which are called ASICs, and that stands for application-specific integrated circuit.
-The application-specific part means that the chips that you're using in that computer can only be used for one purpose, and that purpose is to solve cryptographic problems thus creating bitcoin.
+The application-specific part means that the chips that you're using in that computer can only be used for one specific purpose, and that purpose is to solve cryptographic problems, thus creating bitcoin.
 So that's what I was doing, I was running a mining computer.

 Todd: So you say mining, like mining, you're getting little bits of bitcoin-

 Todd: And it's tiny, tiny fragments.